tsengwoody/Access8Math/readme.md

 For the “export” feature  in the Access8Math editor's View menu, it allows users to save and share the document.
 Two types of documents will be exported:

 * Access8Math Document file (*.a8m): Access8Math Document file can be imported into the editor again for modification.
 * Archive file (*.zip): The HTML file in the archive file is the same as the HTML file converted for the preview feature.
-All users can read this HTML document without install Access8Math.
+All users can read this HTML document without installing Access8Math.

 #### Import a Document